Duncan Robinson: 2019–20 season: Finals appearance

-Robinson debuted in his first NBA playoff game on August 18 with 2-for-8 3-point shooting for 6 points, 3 rebounds and 1 assist against the Indiana Pacers.
+Robinson debuted in his first NBA playoff game on August 18, with 2-for-8 3-point shooting for six points, three rebounds and one assist against the Indiana Pacers.
 On August 20, he began the game with three straight three point shots, and he tied the Heat's franchise record for most three-pointers in a playoff game (7, Mike Miller, 2012 NBA Finals), during game 2 of the first round of the 2020 NBA playoffs.
-He led all scorers in the game with 24 points, going 7-for-8 in 3-point shooting and 3-for-3 in free throws.
-Robinson helped the Heat reach the 2020 NBA Finals against the Los Angeles Lakers, where he again made 7 3-point shots in game 5, which broke Gary Neal's NBA Finals record for undrafted players and staved off elimination.
-The Heat lost in 6 games.
+He led all scorers in the game with 24 points, going 7-for-8 in three-point shooting and 3-for-3 in free throws.
+Robinson helped the Heat reach the 2020 NBA Finals against the Los Angeles Lakers, where he again made seven three-point shots in game 5, which broke Gary Neal's NBA Finals record for undrafted players, as Miami staved off elimination.
+The Heat lost in six games.

 2020–21 season

-On December 25, 2020, Robinson made 7 3-point shots, which tied Brandon Ingram as an NBA Christmas Day record that was tied hours later by Kyrie Irving.
-The next day Bleacher Report posted a YouTube video showing that 6 of these were made in the first half, setting an NBA Christmas Day single-half record.
-On January 6 against the Boston Celtics, Robinson surpassed Damian Lillard and Luka Dončić (117), by posting his 300th made 3-point shot in his 95th career game.
-On March 11, in a game against the Orlando Magic, Robinson made his 400th three point shot in his NBA-record 125th game surpassing Trae Young (159) and Dončić (160).
-The Chicago Bulls snapped Robinson's franchise record 25-game streak of consecutive games with multiple 3-point conversions on April 26.
+On December 25, 2020, Robinson made seven three-point shots, which tied Brandon Ingram for the NBA Christmas Day record that was equaled hours later by Kyrie Irving.
+This record was surpassed the next year by Patty Mills.
+The next day Bleacher Report posted a YouTube video showing that six of those were made in the first half, setting an NBA Christmas Day single-half record.
+On January 6 against the Boston Celtics, Robinson surpassed Damian Lillard and Luka Dončić (117), by posting his 300th made three-point shot in his 95th career game.
+On March 11, in a game against the Orlando Magic, Robinson made his 400th three point shot in his NBA-record 125th game, surpassing Trae Young (159) and Dončić (160).
+The Chicago Bulls snapped Robinson's franchise record 25-game streak of consecutive games with multiple three-point conversions on April 26.
 On May 1, 2021, in a game against the Cleveland Cavaliers, Robinson recorded his 500th career three-pointer, becoming the fastest player to reach the milestone in just 152 games, surpassing the previous record of 187 games set by Dončić.
-Robinson converted 3-point shots in each of the final 48 games of the season (games 25 to 72).
+Robinson converted three-point shots in each of the final 48 games of the season (games 25 to 72).